Course Handout - An Introduction to Data Modelling for Semantic Network Designers

 Goodrich Chemical Corporation of Cleveland, OH, (henceforth simply

-that Goodrich preferred to remain IBM users.
-Goodrich therefore undertook a
+preferred to remain IBM users.
+Goodrich therefore undertook a repair-and-migrate

-and (unfortunately for GE) did such a good job that they were able in 1969 to
+(unfortunately for GE) did such a good job that they were able in 1969 to field

 Biological Aside - Richard F. Schubert (): This from the biographical note at the end of Schubert (1972): "Mr. Schubert is manager-information systems programming and operations for B.F.
 Goodrich Chemical Co., Cleveland.
 He served on the CODASYL Systems Committee from 1963 until this year and has been a member of the CODASYL Data Base Task Group since 1970.
 His B.S. in chemical engineering is from Cleveland State Univ." (p47.)